stackforge/pecan/docs/source/rest.rst

 ``author_id`` set to ``1`` and ``id`` set to ``2``.

 To determine which arguments are associated with the parent resource, Pecan looks at the :func:`get_one` then :func:`get` method signatures, in that order, in the parent controller.
 If the parent resource takes a variable number of arguments, Pecan will pass it everything up to the child resource controller name (e.g., ``books`` in the above example).

 Defining Custom Actions
 -----------------------

-In addition to the default methods defined above, you can add additional behaviors to a :class:`RestController` by defining a special :attr:`_custom_actions` dictionary.
+In addition to the default methods defined above, you can add additional behaviors to a :class:`~pecan.rest.RestController` by defining a special :attr:`_custom_actions` dictionary.

 For example::